RobertMolenaar-UT/fastFLIM/README.md

 ### Known limitations:

-1. Files sizes > 1GB use a lot of Memory.
+1. File sizes > 1GB use a lot of Memory.
 32GB or higher is recommended for 1GB PTU files.
 2. Multiframe PTU conversion appears to skip a Frame, modification needed in the readPTU_FLIM code. aug '24

 ### About